oha girl's Hockey

 Some Frequently Asked Questions...

-A. Financial aid provides funds to families who need assistance to meet the tuition expense of an independent school.
+A. Financial assistance provides funds to families who need support to meet the tuition expense of an independent school.
 Funds are provided from interest on the school’s Endowment Fund and from donations.
 A request for financial aid in no way affects the admissions decision.

-A. Anyone can apply for financial aid.
-It is important for applicants to realize that the assistance program is meant to supplement, not to replace the family’s financial commitment.
+A. Anyone can apply for financial assistance.
+It is important for applicants to realize that the program is meant to supplement, not to replace the family’s financial commitment.
 Only students who have been admitted by the Admission Committee can be considered for aid.

-Requests regularly exceed the financial aid budget.
-However, with the significant sacrifices families are prepared to make for students receiving aid, the majority of students accepted are able to attend.
+Requests regularly exceed the financial assistance budget.
+However, with the significant sacrifices families are prepared to make for students receiving support, the majority of students accepted are able to attend.

 Q. How much can we expect to receive?

-A. Most awards for families who qualify are between $2,000 and $12,000.
+A. Most awards for families who qualify are between $2,000 and $20,000.
 In determining the aid awarded, consideration is given to financial need, academic accomplishments and hockey achievements.
-A few exceptional students receive awards over $12,000.
+A few exceptional students receive awards over $20,000, contact admissions for further award information.

 Q. Is there a limit to the amount a family can receive?